 Recipe Tips

 - Stir Your Tahini - Make sure you stir your tahini sauce before using.
 The tahini will clump in the bottom of the bottle and needs to be stirred so the oils integrate with the pulp.
+If it's too thick add more lemon juice or water.
+If it is too thin add more tahini to get the sauce to the right consistency.

 - Generously Season - Don't skimp on seasoning.
 Be generous with the salt before roasting.
 It will greatly enhance the flavor.